KomalJayswal/Spring-Security/README.md

 ## Further

-we can customize the username and password.<br>
-We have explored it in _verion_2.0.0_ branch.
+We have explored customize the username and password in _verion_2.0.0_ branch .